Transparent dark purple Travel Guide by Insurte logo

 In 2024, 11,716,723 Schengen visa applications were submitted.
 That is 13.45% more than were submitted in 2023.
 Schengen travel is continuing to grow, overall.

-France is the #1 destination
+In 2025, France was the #1 destination

 China submits the most applications

-Schengen visa rejection rates decrease
+Schengen visa rejection rates hold steady

 Still, rejection rates are significantly higher than they were pre-pandemic.